Learn About The Law

-(1) a person authorized by law from performing an evaluation of real property for or providing an evaluation of real property to another person;
+(1) a person who is authorized by law to perform an evaluation of real property for or to provide an evaluation of real property to another person;

-(2) a real estate broker licensed under Chapter 1101 or a sales agent acting under the authority of a sponsoring broker from providing to another person a written analysis, opinion, or conclusion relating to the estimated price of real property if the analysis, opinion, or conclusion:
+(2) a real estate broker licensed under Chapter 1101 or a sales agent acting under the authority of a sponsoring broker who provides to another person a written analysis, opinion, or conclusion relating to the estimated price of real property if the analysis, opinion, or conclusion:

 (A) is not referred to as an appraisal;